DataDog/hiring-engineers/answers.md

 ![](img/3_3.PNG?raw=true)

 ### Bonus
 The anomaly graph uses an algorithm that compares the past behavior of a metric to its present behavior.
 For instance, if the database was growing in size by a constant rate, and that rate dropped off or fell unexpectedly, the anomaly monitor would alert.
+Any deviance from normality will be alerted by the anomaly function.

 ## Monitoring Data
 I created a monitor by navigating the sidebar like this: Monitors -> New Monitor.